Imran4424/Machine-Learning/README.md

 Then let's see now, what's not machine learning to better understand the difference.

 - Machine learning is not based on logic it is based on statistics
-- Machine learning has not understanding of the world.
+- Machine learning has not understanding of the world
+- Machine learning is not study of neuro science

 # Essential mathematics for ML and AI